ietf-wg-cellar/ebml-specification/specification.markdown

 Element is NOT equal to the declared default value then the EBML Element **MUST** be present.

-[@tableVintRequirements] clarifies if a Mandatory
-EBML Element **MUST** be written, according to if the default value is declared, if the value of the EBML Element is equal to the declared default value, and if the Parent Element is used.
+[@tableVintRequirements] clarifies whether a Mandatory EBML Element **MUST** be written, according to whether the default value is declared, the value of the EBML Element is equal to the declared default value, and/or the Parent Element is used.

 | Is the default value declared? | Is the value equal to default? | Is the Parent Element present? | Then is storing the EBML Element **REQUIRED**? |
 |:-----------------:|:-----------------------:|:--------------------:|:------------------------------------------:|